Sweet Corn Soup with Bacon and Potatoes

 4 corn cobs from 4 ears of corn, kernels reserved for the soup

-• Add the corn cobs and all of the remaining ingredients to a large soup pot, and cover with water.
+• Add the corn cobs and all of the remaining corn broth ingredients to a large soup pot, and cover with water.

-1 onion, roughly chopped, 1 medium to large carrot, chopped, 2 stalks celery, chopped, 1 clove clove, 1 sprig rosemary or other herb, 10-15 black peppercorns, 1 teaspoon salt, water to cover, 3-5 small new potatoes, quartered
+1 onion, 1 medium to large carrot, 2 stalks celery, 1 clove garlic, 1 sprig rosemary or other herb, 10 to 15 black peppercorns, 1 teaspoon salt, water to cover, 3 to 5 small new potatoes

 • Heat the pot on high and cover.
 When boiling, reduce the heat to a simmer and cook, covered, for 30 minutes.